Teatro Cultura Artística

 Since 1919, Sociedade de Cultura Artística nurtured the dream of having its own theatre in São Paulo, Brazil.

 Overview

 This was only made possible in the late 1940s.
 The construction of the theatre, between the years 1947 and 1950, was a period of enormous enthusiasm.
 The theatre was designed by leading architects Rino Levi, Roberto Cerqueira César and Fa Pestalozzi.

-The inauguration was 8 and 9 March 1950, and was headed by two of the most important Brazilian conductors and composers.
+The inauguration was on 8 and 9 March 1950, and was headed by two of the most important Brazilian conductors and composers.
 Heitor Villa-Lobos and Camargo Guarnieri led the concerts which also opened that year's season of concerts, conducting the São Paulo Symphony Orchestra and presenting their own musical creations.
-At that time there were already 2500 subscribers to the season and even the large concert hall could not accommodate all subscribers in one night.
+At that time, there were already 2500 subscribers to the season and even the large concert hall could not accommodate all subscribers in one night.

 The theatre has two superposed concert halls, the first one named Sala Esther Mesquita, with 1156 seats, and the second one named Sala Rubens Sverner, with 339 seats.